nava45/zmq_eap/README.md

 zmq_eap
 =======

-A Sample Enterprise App using zero mq python
+A Sample Enterprise App using zeromq in python

 <b>executing plan:</b>